-\Depending on model, the Even Feed Foot might be optional.
+Depending on model, the Even Feed Foot might be optional.
 Check the instruction manual.

-Sewing with an Even Feed Foot % on Pile Fabrics
+Using the Even Feed Foot to Sew Pile Fabrics

 The Even Feed Foot is great for sewing on fake fur for coat accents, costumes or stuffed animals.